Elected officials, police chiefs on leaked Oath Keepers list - The Boston Globe

 “The image of being associated with Jan.
 6 was too much for many of those folks,” she said.

-Among the elected officials whose name appears on the membership lists is South Dakota state Rep. Phil Jensen, who won a June Republican primary in his bid for reelection.
-Jensen told the AP he paid for a one-year membership in 2014 but never received any Oath Keepers' literature, attended any meetings or renewed his membership.
+Among the elected officials whose name appears on the membership lists is South Dakota state Representative Phil Jensen, who won a June Republican primary in his bid for reelection.
+Jensen told the AP he paid for a one-year membership in 2014 but never received any Oath Keepers’ literature, attended any meetings, or renewed his membership.

 Jensen said he felt compelled to join because he “believed in the oath that we took to support the US Constitution and to defend it against enemies foreign and domestic.”
 He wouldn’t say whether he now disavows the Oath Keepers, saying he doesn’t have enough information about the group today.